Solotoaster/Solotoaster/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Solotoaster and I am currently learning JavaScript with 100Devs
+My name is Mike and I am currently learning JavaScript with 100Devs